SWI-Prolog/swish/README.md

 # SWISH: A web based SWI-Prolog environment

-## Installation & Running
+## Installation

-Install  [bower](http://bower.io)  for  your  platform    and  get  the dependencies using the following command:
+Install [bower](http://bower.io) for your  platform.
+On  Ubuntu,  this implies getting `node` and `npm` by installing two packages and next use `npm` to install `bower`:

+    sudo apt-get install npm nodejs-legacy
+    sudo npm install -g bower

+Once you have `bower`, run the following from the toplevel of `swish` to get the dependencies:

     bower install